HOW BELIEFS FORM – PART 2

 Again, the content of this wording can seem wrong because it can seem that the claim that David is vegetarian involves someone claiming that David is vegetarian, whereas the concept that David is vegetarian doesn't, because it's merely the idea that David is vegetarian.
 But consider the alternative wording 'the content of the claim David is vegetarian is the concept that David is vegetarian'.
 The content of this wording doesn't seem wrong for the above reason even for someone who wrongly believes that claim X involves in itself someone claiming X.

-However, the content of the original wording can also seem wrong because that wording can be misunderstood as saying that the sentence David is vegetarian is the concept that David is vegetarian, despite the latter obviously being the content of the former.
+However, the content of the original wording can also seem wrong because that wording can be misunderstood as saying that the sentence David is vegetarian is the concept that David is vegetarian, when the latter is obviously the content of the former.
 But consider again the alternative wording 'the content of the claim David is vegetarian is the concept that David is vegetarian'.
 The content of this wording doesn't seem wrong for the above reason even for someone who wrongly conflates claim X and sentence X.

 Also note that the concept that David is vegetarian can also be referred to as the concept of David being vegetarian.
 So the claim David is vegetarian can be also be referred to as the concept of David being vegetarian.
-Alternatively, the content of the claim David is vegetarian can also be referred to as the concept of David being vegetarian.
+Alternatively stated, the content of the claim David is vegetarian can also be referred to as the concept of David being vegetarian.

 Now consider the following thought experiment.

-If upon us entering the room the fake window creates the illusion of a real window, at least in that moment, then our visual experience in that moment will consist of us apparently directly seeing a real outdoor scene through a real window.
-That is, it'll consist of us apparently directly seeing not a picture that looks just like a real outdoor scene, but simply a real outdoor scene.
-And if the fake window doesn't create this illusion, even initially, then our visual experience in that moment will consist of us seeing merely a picture of an outdoor scene.
+Now imagine entering the room for the first time, during the daytime, with the room's lighting on, and without knowledge of the fake window.
+If upon us looking at the fake window it creates the illusion of a real window, at least initially, then our visual experience will consist of us apparently directly seeing a real outdoor scene through a real window.
+And if the fake window doesn't create this illusion, even initially, then our visual experience will consist of us seeing merely a picture of an outdoor scene, in a fake window.

-The picture's content existing in our vision as the content of this picture is analogous to a claim's content existing in our mind as the content of that claim.
-And it might be thought that this is the only conceivable way for a claim's content to exist in our mind as the claim exists in our mind.
-But without consideration of the above thought experiment it might similarly be thought, regarding the picture we see as we look at a painting, that the only conceivable way for the picture's content to exist in our vision is as the content of that picture.
+The picture's content existing in our vision as the content of a picture is analogous to a claim's content existing in our mind as the content of a claim.
+And it might be thought that when a claim exists in our mind the only conceivable way for its content to exist in our mind is as the content of a claim.
+But without consideration of the above thought experiment it might similarly be thought, regarding the picture that exists in our vision as we look at a pictorial painting, that the only conceivable way for its content to exist in our vision is as the content of a picture.

 Consider assessing that claim X is a true claim.